-This year’s Mental Health Awareness Week runs from 10th May until 16th May.
-The theme in 2021 is connecting with nature, something which lots of us have done over the course of the last 12 months.
+2021 Mental Health Awareness Week runs from 10th May until 16th May and the theme; connecting with nature, something which lots build into our weekly routine.

 As we live through the pressures of our lives, doing something as simple as going for a walk means a change of scenery and some fresh air.
 Sitting somewhere peaceful can ease anxieties or worries.
 Even small contacts with nature can reduce feelings of social isolation and prevent feelings of distress.